Looking Closely at the Growth Curve for Archer Aviation Inc. (ACHR)

 ACHR’s Market Performance

-ACHR stocks went up by 4.15% for the week, with a monthly drop of -34.99% and a quarterly performance of -26.94%, while its annual performance rate touched -69.66%.
-The volatility ratio for the week stands at 10.95% while the volatility levels for the past 30 days are set at 10.48% for Archer Aviation Inc. The simple moving average for the period of the last 20 days is -20.02% for ACHR stocks with a simple moving average of -38.57% for the last 200 days.
+ACHR stocks went down by -3.90% for the week, with a monthly drop of -19.60% and a quarterly performance of -21.38%, while its annual performance rate touched -67.68%.
+The volatility ratio for the week stands at 7.55% while the volatility levels for the past 30 days are set at 10.22% for Archer Aviation Inc. The simple moving average for the period of the last 20 days is -9.97% for ACHR stocks with a simple moving average of -33.02% for the last 200 days.

 Analysts’ Opinion of ACHR